-Habitat: Gravelly, sandy or heavy dry or moist soil at low elevations.
+Habitat: Balds, prairies, and headlands in gravelly, sandy or heavy, dry or moist soil at low elevations.

 Conservation Status: Not of concern

 Erect to rounded annual, the stems simple or freely-branched, up to 5 dm. tall, the branches wiry, sharply angled above.

 Leaves alternate, basally jointed, linear to narrowly oblong-oblanceolate, 1-3 cm. long and 1-2 mm. wide; stipules sheathing, lacerate, 3-6 mm. long.